-This course introduces areas that are fundamental to the Creative and Performing Arts, including Theatre, Performance, Drama, Visual Arts and Sound in a variety of contemporary cultural contexts.
-It develops approaches to collaboration introduced in CAPA1001.
-The course introduces analytical and practical approaches needed for the understanding of the use of gesture, image, movement, text and sound in a creative work such as a time-based event, performance, installation or media-based work.
+This course introduces areas that are fundamental to the Creative and Performing Arts, including Theatre, Performance and Drama in a variety of contemporary cultural contexts.
+It develops approaches to collaboration and devising introduced in CAPA1001.
+The course introduces practical and analytical approaches needed for the understanding of the use of gesture, image, movement, text and sound in a creative work such as a time-based event, performance, installation or media-based work.
 It explores a range of creative and analytical approaches to concepts such as text, texture, representation, non-representation, abstraction, hybridity and narrative in a variety of contemporary cultural contexts.

 - Semester 1 - 2021

 On successful completion of the course students will be able to:

 3. Analyse and critically appraise theoretical and practical approaches to creative works, events and performance making in a range of cultural contexts.

 4. Demonstrate developing skills in the collaborative creation of works and/or events involving gesture, movement, space, text and/or sound.